eclipse-heimlig/heimlig/examples/stm32h745i/README.md

 The motivation for the choice of the [STM32H745I-DISCO](https://www.st.com/en/evaluation-tools/stm32h745i-disco.html) board is the fact that it features both a Cortex-M4 and a Cortex-M7 microprocessor.
-This allows for a setup where one processor runs the Sindri core and the other one acts as a client.
+This allows for a setup where one processor runs the Heimlig core and the other one acts as a client.
 However, the current setup runs both as separate tasks on a single core.

 ## Debugging on STM32H745I-DISCO